-- We are not requiring a prescription for over-the-counter allergy medicines that are given daily. - Medications MUST be sent in their original bottle, whether prescription or not. - Do not send vitamins to be administered. - Please do not send liquid medications if your child can swallow a pill. - Some over-the-counter medications such as Tylenol and Benadryl are kept in stock and given as needed.
+- We do not require a prescription for over-the-counter allergy medicines that are given daily. - Medications MUST be sent in their original bottle, whether prescription or not. - Do not send vitamins to be administered. - Please do not send liquid medications if your child can swallow a pill. - Some over-the-counter medications such as Tylenol and Benadryl are kept in stock and may be given if needed.